-A person who as a result of the use of or withdrawal from alcohol, is unconscious or has his or her judgment otherwise so impaired that he or she is incapable of making a rational decisions, as evidenced objectively by such indicators as extreme physical debilitation, physical harm, or threats of harm to himself or herself or to any other person, or to property; Wis.
+A person who as a result of the use of or withdrawal from alcohol, is unconscious or has their judgment otherwise so impaired that they are incapable of making a rational decision, as evidenced objectively by such indicators as extreme physical debilitation, physical harm, or threats of harm to themselves or to any other person, or to property; Wis.
 Stat 51.45(2)(d).
 Persons found to be incapacitated by alcohol are clearly in need of immediate protection and medical attention, whether conscious or unconscious.